Eligibility for Departmental Awards

 The Mary Catherine and Robert J. Birgeneau Graduate Fellowship

 The Birgeneau Fellowship provides support for doctoral students, with a preference for students specializing in child welfare issues.
-The annual award amount varies.

 The Mary Catherine and Robert J. Birgeneau Graduate Student Support Fund was established in 2007 with a gift from former UC Berkeley Chancellor Robert J. Birgeneau and Mary Catherine Birgeneau, a longtime social worker.